john-patterson/john-patterson.github.io/about.md

 Hey!
 My name is John.

-I'm a backend developer in Seattle, though I'm looking to relocated to The Netherlands.
+I'm a backend developer in Seattle, though I'm looking to relocat to The Netherlands.
 Compilers, functional programming languages, and data science excite me.
 I would also like to learn more about urban and transportation planning and how technology can be used to improve the urban landscape.

 My current pet project is a roguelike game I am working on along with my friend.
 Once it is further along, I'll add it to my software list.